-In addition to a healthy food and drink intake, some natural supplements can help to support a healthy digestive system and in turn improve your acid reflux systems.
-We encourage to use a holistic approach when it comes to treating acid reflux.
-Taking a supplement with a view of it being a “cure-all” is not a wise approach.
+In addition to a healthy food and drink intake, some natural supplements can help to support a healthy digestive system, and in turn, improve your acid reflux systems.
+We encourage a holistic approach when it comes to treating acid reflux.
+Taking a supplement with a view of it being a “cure-all” is unwise.
 They should be used in conjunction with nutrition and other lifestyle adjustments.

 - Probiotics to help balance out good and bad gut bacteria.
 Repopulate the good bacteria to help resolve problems of indigestion and inability to absorb nutrients properly.
 Remember that fermented foods are also a good source of natural probiotics.
 Gut health is extremely important to healing the root cause of reflux.

-- A high quality magnesium supplement, which can be effective in reducing the symptoms in heartburn[xviii].
+- A high quality magnesium supplement may reduce the symptoms of heartburn[xviii].
 As previously mentioned, magnesium hydroxide may be one of the active ingredients in antacids.
-Remember that PPI’s can also block the absorption of minerals such as magnesium, so if you’ve taken them in the past, it could be even more important to top up your magnesium stores.
+Remember that PPI’s can also block the absorption of minerals such as magnesium, so if you’ve taken them in the past, it could be even more important to top off your magnesium stores.

 - Some early studies suggest that melatonin could be useful for treating GERD[xix]

-- Digestive enzymes can help your body to break down food and absorb nutrients properly[xx] so they are also worth considering as part of rebuilding a healthy digestive system and tackling your acid reflux naturally.
+- Digestive enzymes can help your body to break down food and absorb nutrients properly[xx] so they are also worth considering.

-- Additional aids like aloe vera juice, DGL or mastic gum may provide temporary relief but remember, you want to still be targeting the root cause and work to reduce gut inflammation.
+- Additional aids like aloe vera juice, DGL or mastic gum may provide temporary relief, but remember, you targeting the root cause is of the utmost importance.

 If you’re taking any medication, talk to your health practitioner about any possible interaction risks with supplements and herbs.

-- The links between sleep and GERD have been discussed and strategies around sleep should be considered as part of a natural treatment plan.
-As a general recommendation, ensure that you have your last meal of the evening at least 2-3 hours before going to bed in order to allow time for digestion before lying down.
-You can also try using blocks to lift the top end of your bed to aid digestion.
-Don’t use higher pillows which will only act to lift your head and could place added strain on the neck.
+- As a general recommendation, ensure you eat your last meal of the evening at least 2-3 hours before going to bed in order to allow time for digestion before lying down.
+Try using blocks to lift the top end of your bed to aid digestion.
+Don’t use higher pillows which only act to lift your head and place added strain on the neck.

-- If you are a smoker, start a plan to give up.
+- If you smoke, start a plan to give up.

-- For acid reflux in children, natural remedies should primarily be focused around dietary adjustments similar to adults.
-Yoghurt is often a favorite for children and it can help to calm their digestive systems and promote the growth of good gut bacteria.
-Check with a health practitioner regarding the safety of any supplements you are considering giving to a child.
+- For acid reflux in children, natural remedies should focus around dietary adjustments similar to adults.
+Yogurt is often a favorite for children and helps to calm their digestive systems and promote the growth of good gut bacteria.
+Check with a health practitioner regarding the safety of any supplements for children.
 Second hand smoke should also be avoided for children with acid reflux.

-- Manage your stress levels, as high stress could make your symptoms worse.
+- Manage your stress levels, as high stress exacerbates symptoms.
 Choose a relaxation practice that resonates with you, such as yoga, tai chi, music or meditation.
-Avoid taking on too many commitments at once and always make sure you plan in a little downtime just for yourself each day.
+Avoid taking on too many commitments at once and always make sure you plan a little downtime just for yourself each day.